Baquara/javaInterviewQuestions/README.md

 # Spring Framework

+# OOP Paradigms

+There are three major OOP paradigms:

+1. Encapsulation: This is the most basic principle of OOP.
+It involves keeping data and code together in an object, and hiding the implementation details from the outside world.
+This allows for code reuse and makes code more maintainable.

+2. Inheritance: This is a powerful feature of OOP that allows one object to inherit the properties of another.
+This can be used to create hierarchical class structures, and to reuse code.

+3. Polymorphism: This is the ability of an object to take on different forms.
+This can be achieved through overloading or overriding methods, or by using interfaces.

 ## Annotations

 There are four main annotations in Spring: @Component, @Repository, @Service, and @Controller.
 These annotations are used to mark classes as Spring beans, which are then managed by the Spring framework.

-@Component is the most general annotation and can be used for any type of class. @Repository is used for classes that perform data access operations. @Service is used for classes that provide business services. @Controller is used for classes that are part of the Spring MVC framework.
+@Component - is the most general annotation and can be used for any type of class.
+@Repository - is used for classes that perform data access operations.
+@Service - is used for classes that provide business services.
+@Controller -  is used for classes that are part of the Spring MVC framework.

 Each of these annotations has a corresponding XML element that can be used for configuring Spring beans.